 Don’t Take It Personally!

-Remember that your team want to succeed as much as you do – and only a team effort will get you there.
+Remember that your team wants to succeed as much as you do – and only a team effort will get you there.

 I know that you may not need an entire C-Suite management team from day one, but formalizing roles based on skillsets gives your team legitimacy.
 You know the fundamental areas of your business and what skills they require, so once you have a list of everybody’s strengths, formalize what they do.